gara-z/gara-recipes/White chocolate pannacotta.md

 ## Assembly:
-Just before serving, assemble the pannacotta, curd*, and any additional toppings (optional).
+Just before serving, assemble the pannacotta, curd*, and any additional toppings** (optional).
 If not piping the curd on top of the pannacotta, distribute the curd on top of the pannacotta carefully with a spoon.
 Dig in!

-*Instead of fruit curd, you can serve the pannacotta with fresh raspberries, whole or mashed and sweetened with some sugar, or other fresh berries and/or fruit.
+(*) Instead of fruit curd, you can serve the pannacotta with fresh raspberries, whole or mashed and sweetened with some sugar, or other fresh berries and/or fruit.
+(**) Optional toppings: toasted and chopped nuts, caramellized nuts, coconut crisp (recipe to be added)

 ## Notes
 Frozen passion fruit juice can be found in bigger grocery stores or in Mexican/Latin American grocery stores (I used frozen found at Mi Terra, San Pablo Ave,